sosiristseng/template-hexo-next/README.md

 Site template powered by [Hexo Next](https://theme-next.js.org/) and [GitHub pages](https://pages.github.com/).

 ## TL;DR
-1. Use this site as a template
+1. Click `use as template` in GitHub or clone this repo to GitLab
 2. Change `baseurl` and personal settings, etc in `_config.yml`
    ```yml
    url: https://username.github.io